Yellow-throated Marten: Profile and Information

 In his History of Quadrupeds (1781), Thomas Pennant gave the first written account of the yellow-throated marten in the Western World, in which he called it the White-cheeked Weasel.

-With the name Mustela flavigula, Pieter Boddaert featured it in his Elenchus Animalium.
+With Mustela flavigula, Pieter Boddaert featured it in his Elenchus Animalium.
 The presence of the yellow-throated marten was considered doubtful by many zoologists for a long time after the publication of the Elenchus until Thomas Hardwicke introduced a skin to the Museum of the East India Company in 1824.

-Yellow-throated martens are diurnal hunters, who typically hunt in pairs, but can also hunt in packs of three or more.
+Yellow-throated martens are diurnal hunters who typically hunt in pairs but can also hunt in packs of three or more.

 They hunt mostly on the field but can skip the trees professionally, being able to make leaps up to 8 to 9 meters in the gap between the branches.